 When a contact meets the specified goal criteria, or when they are added to a suppression list while active in a workflow, they will be unenrolled from the workflow.
-However, goal criteria and suppression lists serve two different marketing purposes.
+However, goal criteria and suppression lists serve two different purposes.

 - A suppression list (Marketing Professional and Enterprise only) should be used to suppress contacts who you don't want to nurture with your workflow.
 When a contact joins the suppression list, or if they are already present in the suppression list when they are enrolled, they will be unenrolled from the workflow.
 For example, a suppression list might include your competitors, contacts who are already customers, or current employees.
 Members of a suppression list will not count toward the conversion rate of the workflow.